tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/3/LP-05-Ins_Git_CLI.md

 * Finally navigate to the repo on [Github.com](https://github.com/) to see that the changes have been pushed up.

 Make sure every student was able to successfully clone a repo, add file to the repo, commit the changes, and then push the changes to Github all from the command line.

-### 18. Students Do: Adding more to the repo (15 min)

-**Instructions**

-* Using the repo that just created, make or add the following changes:

-    * Add new lines of code to one of the python files.
-    * Create a new folder.
-    * Add a file to the newly created folder.
-    * Add, commit and push the changes.
-    * Delete the new folder.
-    * Add, commit and push the changes again.

-### 19. Instructor Do: Review Git (10 min)

-Ask students for any questions students may have and take a few minutes to review any commands which weren't clear.
-Offer to help students with this throughout the day and during office hours.

-Explain to students that this will be the new, primary way of submitting homework to GitHub (no more manual uploads!).

-Reassure them that it's ok if this take some time to figure out.
-By the end of the course, they will be git ninjas!

-Encourage students to continue to add and commit their activities today into a repo for additional practice.